 The whipped cream is stabilized, meaning it won’t get all watery as it sits on the cake.

-This cake is so great, it’s baked in an 8″ round pan, and comes out beautifully, I do wrap the outer edge of the pan with a baking strip to be sure the cake will bake up evenly.
+This cake is so great, it’s baked in an 8″ round pan, and comes out beautifully, I do wrap the outer edge of the pan with a baking strip (a wet baking strip, I used to use strips of towels and secure them with safety pins or T-pins, but now use these baking strips and they are GREAT!)
+I use them to be sure the cake will bake up evenly.

 BE SURE TO CHECK OUT THE VIDEO below also!